 Ocean Systems/Mechanical Engineer

-Job Summary: Provide technical leadership for the activities of the Systems Engineering Section (KME-5) of the Engineering and Test Group in the Force Projection Sector.
+Job Summary: Provide mechanical design, machine shop fabrication, assembly trouble-shooting, and sea test expertise for the activities of the Mechanical Engineering Section (KME-3) of the Engineering and Test Group in the Force Projection Sector.
 Lead technical efforts, provide detailed engineering as well as broad systems engineering expertise to existing programs in the Force Projection Sector.
-The position involves analysis, modeling, design, development, and testing of maritime systems.
+The position involves design, fabrication, integration, analysis, modeling, design, development, and testing of maritime systems.

 - Design mechanical parts and assemblies using computer aided design (CAD) programs such as SolidWorks or ProE.
 Use modeling, simulation, and finite element analysis (FEA) software as needed to support system design.
 Generate design images and provide documentation.
 Work with fabrication staff and other engineers to plan for and lead fabrication and assembly.
 (30%)

 - Support, lead, and manage projects with mechanical design, fabrication, assembly, integration and trouble-shooting expertise on a variety electro-mechanical systems for maritime applications in the laboratory or on a field project while working independently or as part of a project team.
 Conceptualize components and assemblies.
 Generate formal design drawings and documentation using SolidWorks and other software tools.
 (30%)

 - Develop project plans and test plans and conduct land/ocean based field tests/demonstrations of advanced sensor systems.
 Write test reports.
 Brief designs, test plans, and test reports to upper management and sponsors.
 (20%)

 - Support at-sea testing by conducting ship checks, planning for deployment and recovery of systems, coordinating field test hardware and shipping, and maintaining and installing winches cranes, and other electro-mechanical equipment.
 Assist with and lead back-deck operations.
 (20%)